odpi/egeria/open-metadata-implementation/admin-services/docs/user/configuring-the-configuration-document-store.md

 DELETE {serverURLRoot}/open-metadata/admin-services/users/{adminUserId}/stores/connection
 ```

-This reverts the store to the default clear text JSON file store.
+This reverts the store to the default encrypted JSON file store.

 ----
 Return to [Configuring the OMAG Server Platform](configuring-the-omag-server-platform.md)